wa1tnr/stm32f4-bare-metal/README.md

 # stm32f4-bare-metal

+# wa1tnr local

+# Sat Jun 20 13:25:42 UTC 2020

+Instead of a bookmark, this looks interesting enough to have forked. ;)

+# Upstream:

 Bare metal STM32F4 examples to serve as starting points for projects.
 Educational purposes.

 Some of the STM32F4xx family based processor headers are added in the `include` folder to get register locations.
 CMSIS library is added for a general support.
 No extra HAL libraries is used except the selected projects described below.